SPL rolling recency guidance

-The following detail is provided to assist pilots in understanding the rolling recency or revalidation requirements required for each licence’s basic privileges.
+The following detail is provided to assist pilots in understanding the rolling recency requirements for SPL holders and FI(S) certificate holders.

 Definitions (from the regulation)